ksoichiro/gradle-eclipse-aar-plugin/README.md

 If you have `project.properties` file but don't have the required AAR dependency entries in it, this plugin will add these entries, too.
 Therefore you don't have to care about them.

+But please note that if you have file dependencies (`libs/xxx.jar`), you should manually add entries for them to `project.properties` file.

 ### .classpath files?

 Eclipse has `.classpath` files to manage dependencies.